kkhanipov/wf-metagenomics/README.md

 Approximate run time: ~40min for 1 million reads in total (24 barcodes) using Kraken2 and the Standard-8 database (using a previously downloaded db).

+### High performance compute nodes

+For systems with large numbers of CPU cores and ample memory (for example a node with 128 threads and 256 GB RAM), increase `--threads` and `--ingress_threads` to utilise the available resources.
+When working with Kraken2 databases larger than the available memory, enable `--kraken2_memory_mapping` to reduce RAM usage.

 ARM processor support: True